-Before the pandemic, call centers operated in a predictable environment in which seasonality played the most significant role, dictating the number of calls received each day.
-Even then, waiting on hold was a common thing as often too many people reached out to a contact center at once—when in reality, contact center operators could handle only a limited number of incoming calls at that one given moment.
+Before the pandemic, call centers operated in a predictable environment where seasonality played the most significant role, dictating the number of calls received daily.
+Even then, waiting on hold was a common thing as often too many people reached out to a contact center at once—when, in reality, contact center operators could handle only a limited number of incoming calls at that one given moment.

 Such an experience, however, was widely accepted among us, as typically, you could either hang up and call later (if it was not that urgent to get an answer) or wait for a few more minutes to get a response (the queueing didn’t take that long).

 Then, out of the blue, a certain virus struck, and the number of incoming calls—as well as the anxiety, impatience, and persistence of callers—spiked massively, pushing most of the call centers off balance and throwing them right into a world of chaos ruled by the extensive overload.
 Who could have known, right?

 Well, if we were to be honest here, we had all known about this weakness of call centers for quite some time.
 However, as there was never a real necessity to solve it, we all got accustomed to it.

 And here we are now.
 All the weak points of call centers reaffirmed and exposed at the worst possible moment: Right in the middle of a crisis when flawless communication is important more than ever to support the smooth functioning of our world.
 Emergency lines not being able to respond to people’s calls due to insufficient capacity.
 People stressing because of often-contradicting information being spread from various sources.
 The reliability of call centers to function as a bridge between government, organizations, and the public was questioned like never before.

 The call center trends that seemed destined to influence our reality in the distant future received a massive push to materialize in our lives much sooner.
 Some of these trends will propel our lives in a positive direction, some of them will show us the negative side of life’s coin, but the fact is they will arrive much sooner than everyone expected.